jdomainapp/jda/examples/courseman/mosar/ReadMe.md

     press Enter -> matching objects shown on the Browse's content

   on LHS menu:
-    click on each item -> target form item is focused
+    click on each item -> target form item is focused and unhighlight current item, if present

   for each submodule (recursively)
     repeat the above steps (of the parent module)